joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 http://blogs.msdn.com/b/dsyme/archive/2007/10/11/introducing-f-asynchronous-workflows.aspx).
 And despite the boon to usability and productivity, it was also enormously controversial on the team.
 More on that later.

-What we had was slightly different from what you'll find in C# and .NET, so let's quickly take a tour.
+What we had was a bit different from what you'll find in C# and .NET.
+Let's walk through the progression from the promises model above to this new async/await-based one.
+As we go, I'll point out the differences.

 We first renamed `Promise<T>` to `AsyncResult<T>`, and made it a struct.
 (This is similar to .NET's `Task<T>`, however focuses more on the "data" than the "computation.")
 A family of related types were born: